National Air and Space Museum: Renovation

 Additional changes the Smithsonian would like to make, but which are not contained in the $365 million price tag, include the installation of 1,300 solar panels on the roof and the Independence Avenue side of the museum, the construction of vestibules over the main entrances, and reconstruction of the terraces (which leak water into the parking garage and offices beneath the structure).
 The Smithsonian said it would submit its designs to the National Capital Planning Commission (NCPC) on July 9, 2015, for review and approval.
 If the NCPC authorizes the changes, the museum could begin work in 2018 and finish in 2024.

 In March 2016, Smithsonian officials said the project's cost had risen to $600 million.

 In late June 2016, Smithsonian officials projected the museum's renovation to cost $1 billion.
 This included $676 million for construction, $50 million to build new storage space, and $250 million for new exhibits.
 The Smithsonian said it would raise the exhibit funds from private sources, but asked Congress to appropriate the rest.
-Demolishing the building and erecting a new structure would cost $2 billion, the agency stated.
+It estimated that demolishing the building and erecting a new structure would cost $2 billion.

-In October 2018, the museum announced a 7-year renovation process and began closing some galleries between December 2018 and January 2019, began closing some of the galleries.
+In October 2018, the museum announced a 7-year renovation process and began closing some galleries between December 2018 and January 2019.
 The museum remained open throughout the renovation process until its closure in early 2020 with the other Smithsonian museums because of the COVID-19 pandemic.

 On March 3, 2022, the museum temporarily reopened as it continued to operate through the month until March 28, 2022, when it closed for six months.
-The renovation includes demolishing the food court pavilion (closed in 2017) to make way for the 50000 sqft, three-story, Jeff Bezos Learning Center.
-The western side of the museum featuring eight new galleries, the planetarium, museum store and a cafe reopened on October 14, 2022, as part of Phase I while the eastern side scheduled to reopen in 2024.
+The renovation included demolishing the food court pavilion (closed in 2017) to make way for the 50000 sqft, three-story, Jeff Bezos Learning Center.
+The western side of the museum, featuring eight new galleries, the planetarium, museum store and a cafe reopened on October 14, 2022, as part of Phase I of the renovation, and all of the remaining galleries are planned to reopen by July 2026.